 These statistics prove we’re moving in the right direction.
 This tells us how much progress is possible.
 The solution is solely up to us.

-Five US States Involved in Almost 50% of Dogs and Cats Killing in the US (Best Friends)
+Five US States collectively killed approximately 406,000 animals in the US (Best Friends)

-The top five states (California, Texas, North Carolina, Florida, and Louisiana) have a combined total of 322,251 dogs and cats killed each year, which is 52% of the nation’s total.
+The top five states (California, Texas, North Carolina, Florida, and Georgia) have a combined total of 406,000 dogs and cats killed in a recent year.

 Latest Stats Reveal Using a Gas Chamber as a Method of Euthanasia Is Banned by 29 States (Humane World for Animals)